Machendra-org/Documentation/README.md

 In this Phase we are Installing the Monitoring Tools and Configuring tools to the my EKS Cluster
 ## Monitoring Tools
 ### _Prometheus_
-Prometheus is an open-source systems monitoring and alerting, Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp.
+Prometheus is an open-source systems monitoring and alerting, Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp and the Prometheus listening Port is `9090`.
 ### Prometheus-Grafana Architecture
 ![alt text](https://github.com/Machendra-org/Documentation/blob/6287c7a171fc87fce4a7eb64f94dd4e97527068d/Prometheus.drawio.png?raw=)